Model-free Analysis of Dynamic Trading Strategies: Mean-reversion strategies

 \begin{example}[Mean-reversion strategies]{\em Many {\it statistical arbitrage strategies} \cite{avellaneda2010,hogan2004} are based on identifying combinations of assets (portfolios) whose market price follows a stationary, mean-reverting process \cite{anca2005,avellaneda2010}, using methods such as index tracking or cointegration \cite{anca2005}.

-The market price $P_t=\sum w_i P^i_t$ of such a stationary combination is then expected to revert to its mean $A$, which may be estimated using for instance a moving average estimator $A_t$, leading to the trading signal $S_t= \sum w_i P^i_t - A_t$ which is expected to revert to zero. }\end{example}
+The market price $P_t=\sum w_i P^i_t$ of such a stationary combination is then expected to revert to its mean $A$, which may be estimated using for instance an average over the previous trading period, leading to the trading signal $S_t= \sum w_i P^i_t - A$ which is expected to revert to zero. }\end{example}

-These strategies, while distinct in their design, share a common feature: they are based on the assumption that a trading signal $ S_t= P_t - A_t$, defined as the deviation of the market price $P_t$ of a reference asset from a target value $A_t$, reverts to zero over some time horizon.
+These strategies, while distinct in their design, share a common feature: they are based on the assumption that a trading signal $ S_t= P_t - A$, defined as the deviation of the market price $P_t$ of a reference asset from a target value $A$, reverts to zero over some time horizon.
 This assumption implies that if $S_t<0$ (resp. $S_t>0$) one should take a long (resp. short) position in the portfolio $P$.

-In presence of transaction costs, such transactions will be entered only if the signal reaches some threshold $\pm\delta$, leading to the following strategy: \begin{itemize} \item[(i)] Enter a long position in the reference portfolio when $S_t$ drops below $-\delta$; unwind the long position when $S_t$ crosses zero; \item[(ii)] Enter a short position in the portfolio when $S_t$ exceeds $\delta$; unwind the short position when $S_t$ crosses zero. \end{itemize} Such a strategy may be implemented through limit orders placed at the appropriate price levels, resulting in transactions when the market price $P_t$ crosses these levels.
+{In the presence of transaction costs, such transactions will be entered only if the amplitude of the signal reaches some threshold $\delta$ larger than the transaction cost per trade:} \begin{itemize} \item[(i)] Enter a long position in the reference portfolio when $S_t$ drops below $-\delta$; unwind the long position when $S_t$ crosses zero; \item[(ii)] Enter a short position in the portfolio when $S_t$ exceeds $\delta$; unwind the short position when $S_t$ crosses zero. \end{itemize} Such a strategy may be implemented through limit orders placed at the appropriate price levels, resulting in transactions when the market price $P_t$ crosses these levels.

 We now describe the associated trading strategies and their properties in more detail.